wildcard/ReCaptcha-ASP.NET-MVC/README.md

 see [recaptcha doc](https://developers.google.com/recaptcha/docs/verify)

+returns true for valid response from user, false otherwise.

+##### ReCaptcha Parameter

 privateKey 'Secret key' is Required.
 The shared key between your site and ReCAPTCHA.

-returns true for valid response from user, false otherwise.

-##### ReCaptcha Parameter

 ### `@ReCaptcha.GetLastErrors(HttpContextBase context)`

 see [recaptcha doc](https://developers.google.com/recaptcha/docs/verify#error-code-reference)

-returns a IEnumrable<reCaptcha.ErrorCodes>.
+returns a `IEnumerable<reCaptcha.ErrorCodes>`.
 if returns null the no errors occurred.

 ##### ReCaptcha Parameter

+context is your HttpContenxt e.g. `this.HttpContext`